-- Determine the Tafel constants and the polarisation resistance in the two electrolytes for the iron sample.
-For this, two polarisation curves have to be plotted for each electrolyte: - A) For a wide range of overpotentials relative to the rest potential (say, -150mV to +120mV).
-This allows the Tafel slopes (ba and bc to be determined and the corrosion current estimated, by extrapolating the linear Tafel regions to the corrosion potential. - B) For a narrow range of overpotentials: +20mV to -20mV and back (using a slower scan rate).
-This will allow the linear polarisation resistance to be determined and the corrosion current to be calculated from the Stern-Geary equation using the values of ba and bc determined from (A).
+1) Determine the Tafel constants and the polarisation resistance for iron and stainless steel a) Repeat the measurements in two electrolytes for iron

+For this, two polarisation curves have to be plotted for each electrolyte:

+- A. For a wide range of overpotentials relative to the rest potential (say, -150mV to +120mV).
+This allows the Tafel slopes (b_a and b_c to be determined and the corrosion current estimated, by extrapolating the linear Tafel regions to the corrosion potential. - B. For a narrow range of overpotentials: +20mV to -20mV and back (using a slower scan rate).
+This will allow the linear polarisation resistance to be determined and the corrosion current to be calculated from the Stern-Geary equation using the values of b_a and b_b determined from (A).